 Please submit a pet information form on our website.

-- Please be specific and provide as much detail as you can about your pet’s behavior, medical history, experience and behavior around other pets and children, and other important information so we provide the pet with proper behavioral and medical care and place it in an appropriate foster/adoptive home.
+- Please be specific and provide as much detail as you can about your pet’s behavior, medical history, experience and behavior around other pets and children, a picture and other important information so we provide the pet with proper behavioral and medical care and place it in an appropriate foster/adoptive home.

 - Submitting a form is not a guarantee we will be able to take in your pet.

-- Please be aware that we often have a wait list for animals coming in to the shelter.
+- Please be aware that we often have a wait for animals coming in to the shelter.
 Please call 970-434-7337 for an estimated wait time.
 You will be called to make an appointment to bring your pet to the shelter.